 Disinfection Byproduct Precursors: A common source is naturally occurring organic matter in surface water.
-Disinfection byproducts are formed when the disinfectants (usually chlorine) used to kill pathogens reacts with dissolved organic material present in surface water.
+Disinfection byproducts are formed when the disinfectants (usually chlorine) used to kill not become reacted with disordered control of the control of t

 Waivers

 The Safe Drinking Water Act regulations allow monitoring waivers to reduce or eliminate the monitoring requirements for asbestos, volatile organic chemicals and synthetic organic chemicals.
 Our system received monitoring waivers for synthetic organic compounds (SOC's).
 SOCs include substances like pesticides, herbicides and plasticizers.
 This waiver was given after extensive analyses of the aquifer.